jasonlws/Csharp.Net.Jwt.Demo/README.md

 }
 ```

-==Signature==: To create the signature part, you have to take the encoded header, the encoded payload, a secret, and the algorithm specified in the header.
+Signature: To create the signature part, you have to take the encoded header, the encoded payload, a secret, and the algorithm specified in the header.
 The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn't changed along the way.

 ```scss
 HMACSHA256(